The Clear Edge

 • One automation tool (Zapier for 2–3 key automations only)

 At $45K serving 15+ clients, spreadsheets start breaking.
-You need a basic CRM.
-But “basic” means Notion database or Airtable, not Salesforce.
-You need a few automations, but not 40 workflows.
+You need a basic CRM, but “basic” means a Notion database or Airtable, not Salesforce, and you need a few high-value automations, not 40 workflows.

 $60K–$100K Monthly: Team Tools Stage